-- Global Journalist article in journal
+- Tan, Weaver article in Japanese journal

 Professor Weaver was on the faculty of the School of Journalism from 1974 to 2011, teaching mainly research methods and political communication to graduate students, and in earlier years beginning newswriting, newspaper editing, and public opinion to undergraduates.
-He earned his bachelors and masters degrees in journalism from Indiana in the 1960s, and his Ph.D. in mass communication research from the University of North Carolina in 1974.
+He earned his bachelors and masters degrees in journalism from Indiana University in the 1960s, and his Ph.D. in mass communication research from the University of North Carolina in 1974.
 He worked on four daily newspapers in Indiana (including the Indiana Daily Student) and North Carolina, and served nearly two years in the U.S. Army before joining the Indiana faculty.
-He was selected as the first Roy W. Howard Research Professor in 1988 and awarded the rank of Distinguished Professor in January 2010.
+He was selected as the first Roy W. Howard Research Professor in 1988 and awarded the rank of Distinguished Professor in January 2011.
 He officially retired from the Journalism faculty at the end of December 2011.

 Reporter, Copy Editor and Assistant Editor, Indiana Daily Student (Bloomington, Ind.), 1966-68; Wire Editor and Reporter, Courier-Tribune (Bloomington, Ind.), 1968; Copy Editor, Post-Tribune (Gary, Ind.), 1968; information officer, U.S. Army, 1970-71 (Fort Bragg, N.C., and Long Binh, S. Vietnam); Wire Editor, The Chapel Hill Newspaper (N.C.), 1973.

-Editorial boards of Asian Communication Research, Chinese Journal of Communication, Journalism, Journalism Studies, International Journal of Public Opinion Research, and Keio Communication Review.
+Editorial boards of Chinese Journal of Communication, Journalism, Journalism Studies, International Journal of Public Opinion Research, and Keio Communication Review.
 Past president of the Midwest Association for Public Opinion Research (MAPOR) and of the Association for Education in Journalism and Mass Communication (AEJMC).
 Member AEJMC, MAPOR, American Political Science Association (APSA), International Association for Media and Communication Research (IAMCR), International Communication Association (ICA), Kappa Tau Alpha (journalism honorary), Sigma Delta Chi, and World Association for Public Opinion Research (WAPOR).

 Indiana Daily Student Faculty Service Award, 1979-80; AEJMC Krieghbaum Award, 1983; Society of Professional Journalists Research about Journalism National Award, 1986, 1996 (with G. Cleveland Wilhoit), and 2006 (with Bonnie Brownlee, Randal Beam, Paul Voakes, and G. Cleveland Wilhoit); 1992 Worcester Prize from WAPOR for best article in the International Journal of Public Opinion Research; 1993 Fellow of MAPOR; 2000 Fellow of ICA; 2005 Trayes Award from AEJMC for outstanding contributions to mass communication scholarship; 2006 AEJMC Presidential Award for three decades of research on journalists (with G. Cleveland Wilhoit); 2009 Distinguished Faculty Research Lecture from IU-Bloomington, 2009 Paul J. Deutschmann Award for Excellence in Research from AEJMC, Distinguished Professor rank, 2011; Indiana Journalism Hall of Fame, 2012; School of Journalism Distinguished Alumnus, 2012.